IbremMiner837/Garena-Free-Fire-Settings/README.md

 Self-explanatory interface without overloaded menus.

 ## 📦 Included Features
--  Cloudy - new settings appear without the need to update the app
+- Cloud technology - new settings appear without needing to update the app
+- Multilingual support - different languages are supported and new ones are being added
--  Support for devices from 12 different manufacturers
+- Support for devices from more than 12 different manufacturers
 - A large number of settings for different mobile devices
 - Ability to request settings for your mobile device

 We are trying our best to bring you the best user experience.
 The app is regularly being updated for bug fixes and new features.